jmake/MCPPowerShellRunner/README.md

 # PowerShellRunner

-I have had issues running programs located on drives other than the C: drive in PowerShell.
+When the agent attempts to execute programs located on drives other than `C:`, some issues arise.
+These problems seem to be related to antigravity's own `run_command` tool (in my case).
 This MCP fixes that.

+---
 ```
 npm install @modelcontextprotocol/sdk
 ```